The Drama League Stage Directing Fellowships

 • VIP Pass to all publicly offered Drama League programming during Fellowship

-• Opportunity to serve as a Drama League Awards Nominator for the length of the Fellowship Period
+• Opportunity to serve as a Drama League Awards Nominator following the Fellowship Period

 • Access to Alumni Programming and Events